University of Technology Sydney

 From the theoretical material, you will be provided with: detailed explanations of the ANZ- and I-SBT definitions of blood groups; the risks of transfusion and potential errors; fundamental information about other types of transfusions; be introduced to the various accreditation bodies, guidelines and processes; and the foundations of performing the techniques required to determine blood types.

-The practical component of the course will then provide the opportunity to practice the practical skills of blood testing used in clinical and research laboratories.
+The practical component of the course will then provide the opportunity to practice the practical skills of blood testing used in clinical and research laboratories, again these are case study-based to give you an experience that resembles a scientist's role in a transfusion laboratory.

 Combined, this knowledge will enable you to formulate rational judgements about whether there is a risk of a transfusion reaction.
-In your assessments and some compulsory group work, you will be able to test your knowledge and apply it in a group setting as part of collaborative learning using MS Teams and other 365 products.
+In your assessments and some compulsory group work, you will be able to test your knowledge and apply it in a group setting as part of collaborative learning.

 2. Research, inquiry and critical thinking